Sovereign-Labs/sovereign-book/src/sdk-contributors/transaction-lifecycle.md

 gets rewarded with the majority of the `base_fee`s collected from that block.
 This is a deviation from EIP-1559, where all base fees are burned.
 Intuitively, our construction is still safe because provers "burn" money in electricity and hardware costs in order to create proofs.
-However, we also hold a burn a small proportion of base fees as insurance in case proving costs ever fall to negligble levels.
+However, we also burn a small proportion of base fees as insurance in case proving costs ever fall to negligble levels.